kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7571-support-pod-level-resources/README.md

 #### Example 2

-Using the manifest below, the user directs the recommender to calculate container-level recommendations for all containers and the pod-level recommendation as well.
-The results, as before, are stored under the `status` stanza.
+Using the manifest below, the user directs the **recommender** to calculate container-level recommendations for all containers and the pod-level recommendation as well.
+The results, as before, are stored under the status stanza.

-The updater may now make eviction decisions based on the resource stanza and recommendation for the container named `main`, or based on the pod-level `resources` stanza and the pod-level recommendation.
+The **updater** may now make eviction decisions based on the resource stanza and recommendation for the container named `main`, or based on the pod-level resources stanza and the pod-level recommendation.

-The admission controller sets the container-level `resources` stanza for the `main` container.
-If the request-to-limit ratio can be determined for the container, it adjusts the request according to the ratio and sets the container limit as well.
+The **admission** controller sets the container-level resources stanza for the `main` container.
 Additionally, it sets the pod-level resources including the limits if possible.

-The recommended approach, if the user wants to maintain a specific request-to-limit ratio for the `main` container and at the pod level, is to set both `resources` stanzas initially when the workload is created.
+The recommended approach, if the user wants to maintain a specific request-to-limit ratio for the `main` container and at the pod level, is to set both resources stanzas initially when the workload is created.

 ```yaml
 apiVersion: autoscaling.k8s.io/v1